interesting picture of planet Earth

 • Temperature: Ranges from -81°C to 47°C, depending on locations and seasons.

-• Orbital Period: 365.24 days.
+• Orbital period: 365.24 days.

-• Rotation Period: 23 hours, 56 minutes and 4 seconds.
+• Rotation period: 23 hours, 56 minutes and 4 seconds.

 When Did We Discover We Weren’t The Center of the Universe?

-It wasn’t until the 16th Century when Nicolaus Copernicus started to theorize that the sun — not the Earth — was the center of the universe.
-While he wasn’t strictly correct, he was the first person to develop the heliocentric model of the solar system with the Earth and other planets orbiting the sun.
+It wasn’t until the 16th Century when Nicolaus Copernicus started to theorize that the Sun — not the Earth — was the center of the universe.
+While he wasn’t exactly correct — the universe is much more vast — he was the first to develop the heliocentric model of the solar system recognized today, with the Earth and other planets orbiting the Sun.

 What Is Earth Known for and What Makes It Unique?